coding-blocks/lab.codingblocks.com/_pages/boss.md

 and that makes us strongly believe in free and open source software.

 Each year we teach hundreds of students coding, programming and software development.
-Over the past three years (we started off in April 2014), we have helped more than 1500 students gain expertise in Android, Web, Data Science and more.
+Over the past four years (we started off in April 2014), we have helped more than 3000 students gain expertise in Android, Web, Data Science and more.

-To be able to stay connected with our alumni, and reach out the wider community of budding software developers, we are launching an annual summer programme  - **BOSS** which stands for _**Bountiful Open Source Summer**_
+To be able to stay connected with our alumni, and reach out the wider community of budding software developers, we launched an annual summer programme  - **BOSS** which stands for _**Bountiful Open Source Summer**_ last year.

-We're taking inspiration from other such open source summer programmes like _Google Summer of Code_, _Google Code-In_, _Summer of KDE_, _RGSoC_ and
+We're took inspiration from other such open source summer programmes like _Google Summer of Code_, _Google Code-In_, _Summer of KDE_, _RGSoC_ and
 many others to start our own programme to engage all of you via **BOSS**

+In 2018, we are continuing where we left off, with BOSS 2018, the same competition, in a whole new avatar.
+We have bigger projects, and are expecting much more students to come in an participate.

 <h2 style="text-align: center">LINKS</h2>